webpapaya/fhs-redux-playground/docs/side-effects.md

 ### When something changes in the application

 Loading the right data for the right container at the right time from the backend is a challenging task.
 Having no data-dependencies between container components makes it possible to freely arrange them.
 A data dependency is any kind of state in the global redux store which was loaded by one container A and is reused by another container B. That means that container B can't render any data without container A beeing loaded before B. Having every container specify which data it requires enables completly independent components which can be arranged anywhere in the application.
 To make data loading needs of a container easier there is a HOC called 'hasSideEffect'.
 This HOC serves 2 different purposes:
-- Load data when a container when the container is rendered initially
+- Load data when the container is rendered initially
 - Load data when certain props change

 Given the following scenario.